 If you plan to iron a cotton or linen item, do not dry it all the way.

 We recommend washing and drying sheets and towels separate from everyday laundry, if possible.

 Since sheets are larger than other items in a typical wash load, they tend to tangle and fold, causing smaller items to get trapped inside.
 Not only does this prevent the load from drying evenly, but smaller items can easily get lost in the tangle.
 The fitted sheet is one of the biggest culprits for sock-eating!

 Since towels require more drying time than most other laundry items, it's more efficient to dry them separately so that you're not running the dryer for longer than you need to.
 Also, you don't want to over-dry other items.

 Never use the dryer for woolens.
+There is no adequate wool cycle on dryers.
 These items should always be laid flat to dry in their natural shape.
 This helps to prevent fibers from stretching and/or deforming.

 To expedite drying:

 Place the item on top of a towel, making sure the item is flat and in its original shape.
 Then roll it up in the towel (like a sleeping bag) to remove excess water.
 For faster drying, use more than one towel and repeat several times.